Guide for Years of Service Awards for Employees

 Giving and receiving recognition for years of service to a company creates happier staff who are better engaged with the organisation.
 This applies regardless of their length of service.
 This suggests that recognising all employees and awarding them for their years of service, is of strategic and cultural importance to all organisations.
 It ensures that their loyalty is recognised and not simply taken for granted.
 As we all know, salary on its own does not guarantee long-term employee loyalty.

 Service awards allow an organisation to celebrate the central role that employees play within it.
 They help to recognise the significant part they have played in a company’s success, including their achievements, shared successes as well as their years of service.
-They also fuel employee well-being and help satisfy any cravings to move on to pastures new.
+Service awards also fuel employee well-being and help satisfy any cravings to move on to pastures new.

 A well-thought-out year of service programme recognises and rewards employees.
-It reflects a company’s culture and builds workforce belonging by awarding employees with recognition they deserve, and marking the occasion with a thoughtful gift.
+It reflects a company’s culture and builds workforce belonging by awarding employees with recognition they deserve and marking the occasion with a thoughtful gift.

 If you are building a service recognition programme or planning to refresh an existing programme, consider the helpful points below.

 Traditionally, award milestones are celebrated after 5 years of service and every five years thereafter.
 However, the job market has changed.
 One recently released statistic noted that on average, staff aged 25-34 remain with a company for approximately 3 years.
-Therefore, it has become very important to celebrate short-term loyalty as well as long-term legacies.
+Therefore, it has become very important to celebrate short-term loyalty as well as long-term contributions.
 Start the recognition early and you’ll ensure more employees stick around long-term.

 Short-Term Loyalty: 1- 3 years of service